learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 ~~~~~~~~~~~~~~~~~~~~~
 - Added a link on the userview page to a user's volunteer schedule (if they are volunteering).
 - Added a link on the userview page to unenroll a student from all of their classes for the selected program.
+- Added a link on the userview page to a teacher's biography.
 - Fixed two-column layout of the userview page.
+- User types are now listed on the userview page.
+- Classes on the userview page now link to their catalog (in addition to the preexisting links to the manage and edit pages).
+- Sections on the userview page are now colored based on section status (instead of using the class status).

 Class search improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~